 Supporting others and their mental health and wellbeing

 Supporting family, friends and others in your community can mean so much.
 It can make a world of difference for someone you know or care about.
-You can provide support to someone by noticing behaviour changes, creating opening lines of communication, or even providing practical help.
+You can provide support to someone by noticing behaviour changes, creating open lines of communication, or giving practical help.

-Supporting someone with poor mental health or a mental health condition can be humbling and rewarding but it can also be physically and mentally challenging.
-If you’re supporting someone else, don’t forget to look after your mental health and wellbeing too.
+Supporting someone can be humbling and rewarding but it can also be physically and mentally challenging.
+If you’re supporting someone else, remember to look after your mental health and wellbeing too.

 The type of support needed will depend on the person your helping: